The IN SEASON Lifestyle

 ARE WE REPEATING SPIRITUAL MISTAKES OF THE PAST TODAY?

-The Jewish will be fasting; but this type of fasting has never been more needed in today’s Christian culture.
+Mostly the Jewish people will be fasting.
+However, this type of fasting has never been more needed in today’s Christian culture.

-The destruction of the Temple deeply affected the Jewish people, both then and now; but the Christian community of today must be maintaining a “spiritual” temple; one where Jesus Christ lives and presides inside our hearts.
-Thus; many of us will be participating in a fast too; only for the spiritual Body of Christ; that it may be purified and built up to God’s glory today.
+The destruction of the Temple deeply affected the Jewish people, both then and now.
+To help overcome this, Christian communities of today must be maintaining a “spiritual” temple.
+We too need a new and rededicated temple where Jesus Christ lives and presides inside our hearts.
+Thus; many of us will be participating in this fast too; only for the spiritual Body of Christ; that it may be purified and built up to God’s glory today.

 THE OPPORTUNITY OF CHANGE

-In the traditional thinking; this day isn’t thought of as a day to be sad; but as a day of opportunity in which to help issue in a better world and a future for our next generations by changing our hearts with obedience toward God.
+In the traditional thinking; this day isn’t thought of as a day to be sad; but as a day of opportunity in which to help issue in a better world.
+It is a hope for the future for our next generation.
+We hope by changing our hearts with obedience toward God.

-Christians who have had their eyes opened to know that Jesus Christ is the Messiah pray for His return at the second coming, and for the welcomed thoughts of God’s Kingdom being established on the earth.
+Christians who have had their eyes opened to know that Jesus Christ is the Messiah pray for His return at the second coming.
+We welcome the thoughts of God’s Kingdom being established on the earth.

 ESTHER WAS TAKEN IN TEVET

-Historically; Tevet was also the month in which Esther was taken to the King’s palace.
+Historically; Tevet is known as the month in which Esther was taken to the King’s palace.

 For Christians today; it is not strange to wonder if this will be the month of rapture.
-Will the angels of God come in this month to take us to His Kingdom and to unite the Bride of Christ with her Groom – Jesus?
+Will the angels of God come in this month to take us to His Kingdom?
+Will the Bride of Christ be united with her Groom – Jesus?

 It is something to ponder as we look back over the patterns of past events.